bram-me/Eduledger/README.md

 ## Overview

 EduLedger offers a suite of tools that make managing school operations seamless and more efficient.
 The platform provides a centralized hub for administrators to manage everything from student data and payment processing to certifications and voting systems.
 It features a modern, responsive UI, integrated with a backend to handle complex functionalities.

+One key aspect of the system is its integration with the **Hedera ecosystem**, which powers the blockchain-based features such as **NFT achievements** and **tokenization**.

 ---